The Bill makes the following amendments to the Employment Standards Act, 2000:

 Personal emergency leave

-(2) An employee is entitled to a leave of absence because of any of the following:
+(2) An employee who has been employed by an employer for at least one week is entitled to a leave of absence because of any of the following:

 1. A personal illness, injury or medical emergency.